ohhi-vn/live_pub_demo/README.md

 ## Guide

-For run demo, please follow step.
+To run demo, please follow step.

-In case you are binding by other IP please change config and run commands.
+In case you are binding by other IP please change app config and commands.

 Run trading_service first